Matt Olson Player Props: Braves vs. Marlins

 Matt Olson At The Plate

-- Olson is hitting .261 with six doubles, a triple, six home runs and 18 walks.
+- Olson is batting .245 with six doubles, a triple, eight home runs and 20 walks.

-- He ranks 77th in batting average, 32nd in on base percentage, and 23rd in slugging among the qualified hitters in MLB action.
+- Among the qualified batters in MLB action, his batting average ranks 102nd, his on-base percentage ranks 44th, and he is 27th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.